sjbober/WritingSamples/Arguments_and_Parameters_April2020.md

 Your argument is hi
 ```

-Whenever we need to use a specific value multiple times, we can assign that value a name which is known as a variable (Downey, 2015, p.
+Whenever we need to use a specific value multiple times, we can assign that value a name, and that name is known as a variable (Downey, 2015, p.
 9).
 Creating variables saves us time because if we need to change a value, we only have to modify our program in one place.
-In this second example, I assigned the variable *arg* to the value of string "bamboozled".
+In this second example, I assigned the variable *arg* to the value of the string "bamboozled".
 Then I called the function using the variable *arg* as the argument.

 ```python
 >>> # Calling the function with a variable: